-Family Center and Food Pantry is the heart of St. Joseph
+Food Pantry is a primary gateway to St. Joseph

 Center's efforts to help working poor families achieve and maintain